e-c-k-e-r/vall-e/docs/models.md

 This *mostly* isn't necessary, but VALL-E X's paper mentions needing a token for the language itself, and other solutions like XTTS2 provides a language token as well.

-In practice, this seems to help govern the accent general mannerisms associated with that language.
+In practice, this seems to help govern the accent / general mannerisms associated with that language.
 For example, prompting French or German with the language set to `en` will give typical foreigner speech of trying to speak a language they don't know.
-* Consequently, since this does tie to accents more, ***extreme*** attention is to be paid to the dialects being trained against, instead of naively grouping, say, all of Spansih to one language code.
+* Consequently, since this does tie to accents more, ***extreme*** attention is to be paid to the dialects being trained against, instead of naively grouping, say, all of Spanish to one language code.

-This embedding probably helps the model with being able to perform cross-lingual outputs, but I did not do any experimentations on a model without this, as the reference `ar+nar-llama-8` was trained with this from the beginning (and maybe the `ar+nar-retnet-8` experiment).
+This embedding probably helps the model with being able to perform cross-lingual outputs, but I did not do any experimentations on a model without this, as the reference `ar+nar-llama-8` was trained with this from the beginning with the small Japanese in my dataset anyhow (and maybe the `ar+nar-retnet-8` experiment).

 #### Tone Embedding